top of page

 *drag the arrows to slide between before and after views. select the rectangle in the upper right corner to expand to full-screen*

-brief: In 2014 the shuttered BOK High School was converted to affordable space for a wide variety of users: makers, restaurants, artists, showrooms, and charitable organizations are all housed in the previously empty classrooms.
-The spacious corridors however remain empty, wide, and quiet.
-This project aims to recapture that corridor space with space for extra small tenants, and amenities for all.
+brief: In 2014 the shuttered BOK High School was converted to affordable space for a wide variety of users: makers, artists, restaurants, showrooms, and charitable organizations are all housed in the previously empty classrooms.
+The spacious corridors however remain empty & quiet.
+This project aims to recapture that corridor space for extra small tenants & shared amenities.

 One of the most requested and fundamental resources for a shared workspace is a common pantry.
 In addition to providing basic services, it also becomes a gathering place to foster social interaction as people grab a morning coffee or gather for lunch.
 The large island provides ample workspace, seating, and trash/recycling/compost areas, and can serve as a bar for evening events.
 A ceiling mounted projector and screen can be used for presentations, either by tenants during the day or leased to other guests in the evening.

 Nearly every tenant asked for some type of lounge seating area to get out of their own space, interact with other tenants, and take a break.
 Another highly requested item was privacy pods; no matter what kind of work environment you have, a quiet little cube is an asset.
 Additionally, as shown on the right, sections of lockers can be removed and replaced with glazing to create display cabinets for tenants or general BOK messaging.